Creamed Honey from Shelley, Idaho

 20 Reasons to Keep Honey in the Pantry

-Honey has been used for a long time as both a natural sweetener and a medicinal remedy.
+Honey has long been used as both a natural sweetener and a medicinal remedy.
 This golden liquid not only adds flavor to our food but also provides numerous health benefits.
-If you’re looking for an amazing ingredient to keep in your pantry, look no further than honey.
-Today, I want to talk about 20 reasons to keep honey in your pantry.
+If you’re looking for a fantastic ingredient to keep in your pantry, look no further than honey.
+Today, I want to discuss 20 reasons to keep honey in your pantry.
+Please stock up on honey; raw and unfiltered is the best when storing honey.

 20 Reasons to Keep Honey in the Pantry